 Children are generally taught by their own class teacher and may be taught in ability groups for the core subjects in Year 6.
 There may also be some arrangements for sharing the expertise of particular teachers across classes.
-We employ specialist teachers in French, Music, PE and Dance.

 Special Educational Needs